 Resting the eyes is vital for night vision to work

-This is an important advice and you need to follow it if you want to develop good night vision.
-If you gaze to long into the dark or dim light your eyes will become blurred.
+This is a critical advice and you need to follow it if you want to develop good night vision.
+If you gaze too long into the dark or dim light, your eyes will become blurred.
 It is important to close your eyes for a few minutes and let them rest.
 Open your eyes very slowly to allow your vision to readjust to the darkness.
 If this doesn’t work, keep your eyes closed while you count slowly to thirty.
 Massage your eyes gently while counting, using the palms of your hands.
 Open them and try blinking for a few times.
-If this second technique of resting doesn’t clear your night vision you are most certainly overtired or eyesore.
+If this second technique of resting doesn’t clear your night vision, you are most certainly overtired or an eyesore.
 It’s best if you stop your nighttime exploring and you go back to the camp, to get some well-deserved rest.

-If night vision is an important skill for you, you can always cheat and get some night vision goggles.
+If night vision is an essential skill for you, you can always cheat and get some night vision goggles.
 However, you have to keep in mind that these devices are not cheap.
 Even more, they might be illegal and you won’t always be able to rely on them.
 Learning and practicing the night vision techniques described above doesn’t cost you anything.
 It’s an important skill to master if you want to conquer the darkness.

 Bullet Proof Home (Learn how to Safeguard your Home)